bpengu1n/homebridge-vizio-soundbar/README.md

-# homebridge-vizio-soundbar
+# homebridge-vizio-soundbar-input
 A Homebridge plugin for controlling your Vizio Smartcast soundbar using HomeKit or Siri.
+This fork will aim to expose inputs for the soundbar - both showing the current input and allowing switching to different inputs from Homekit.

 ## Getting Started
 You'll need to install [Homebridge](https://github.com/nfarina/homebridge) first: